Top 10 Venture Capital Firms Investing in Bitcoin Startups

 • Founded: 2012

-• Notable investments: OpenSea, Uniswap, Arbitrum, StarkWare
+• Notable portfolio companies: OpenSea, Uniswap, Arbitrum, Optimism, and StarkWare

 • Portfolio size: Over 40 investments